aplatonovgd/JavaCoreFinalProject/Readme.md

 #### Troubleshooting

-- If the application doesn't start, make sure that your specified all settings correctly
 - Note!
 Only MySql is supported.
+- If the application doesn't start, make sure that you correctly specified all the settings
 - The application uses servlet logging.
-The log file is in "Tomcat\logs" folder. (filename - localhost.YYYY-MM-DD)
+The log file is in "(Tomcat)\logs" folder. (filename - localhost.YYYY-MM-DD)

 #### How to test
 For acceptance testing I recommend using Postman.
 There is a settings file with all requests - 'javaCore.postman_collection.json'.